Leadership Training Gives First-Time Managers the Tools They Need to Succeed

 “On the drive to CCL, I decided I was going to get everything I could out of it, then give it my all back at work,” Starwood recalls.
 “The assessments — both the positive and negative feedback — were so helpful.
 I took it all in and really learned things that were directly related to the issues I was having at work.”

-This lack of preparation has huge implications for organizations and their talent pipeline.
-First-time managers — whether early in their careers or long-term professionals who are taking on team or project leadership — make up the biggest population of managers.
+This lack of preparation has huge implications.
+First-time managers — whether early in their careers or long-term professionals taking on team or project leadership — make up the biggest population of managers.
 They directly lead the most people.
 Their effectiveness directly affects team productivity, customer satisfaction, sales, operations — any metric you measure.

 Like many first-time managers, Alisha Atlas-Corbett was promoted because she was successful as an individual contributor and was tackling a range of new challenges in her new role.
-Like Starwood, she attended Maximizing your Leadership Potential.
+And like Starwood, she attended Maximizing your Leadership Potential.
 For Atlas-Corbett, learning about different working styles and having the chance to talk to and learn from others going through similar experiences had great value.
-And the personalization was important.
+The personalization was important.

 “The CCL focus was on knowing who you are,” she says.
 “We learned how to use our existing strengths and energy and repurpose them, and to try new things to better handle our challenges.”

 First-time managers need to hear this overriding message: What got you promoted won’t make you successful at the next level.
 Learning — and being genuinely interesting in understanding the new mindset and behaviors you’ll need — is essential.

 Learn more about our Maximizing Your Leadership Potential program, which develops the perspective, knowledge, and practical skills that first-time managers need to effectively lead others.

 Or for virtual training, check out Frontline Leader Impact, an online program for anyone preparing to move into a first-level manager role.